What is Apophatic theology?

 The structure of the unsaying

-Every predicate the mind can offer the divine — good, just, eternal, one, being itself — is, on the apophatic reading, an artefact of the predicating mind rather than a property of what is being predicated.
-The argument is not that the divine lacks these qualities but that the categories themselves are downstream of the very thing they are supposed to describe.
-Apophasis — Greek for unsaying — proceeds by negating each predicate in turn, including the negations: the Godhead beyond God is also not non-God; the recognition is not a recognition; the path is not a path.
+Every predicate the mind offers the divine — good, just, eternal, one, being itself — is, on the apophatic reading, an artefact of the predicating mind.
+It is not that the divine lacks these qualities.
+The categories themselves are downstream of the very thing they are supposed to describe.
+Apophasis proceeds by negating each predicate in turn, including the negations.
+The Godhead beyond God is also not non-God.
+The recognition is not a recognition.
+The path is not a path.
 The neti neti (not this, not this) of the Bṛhadāraṇyaka Upaniṣad performs the same operation in Sanskrit.
-What remains after the unsayings is, by construction, what the procedure was for.
+What remains after the unsayings is what the procedure was for.

 The Christian line

-The earliest extant Christian articulation is in the late-fifth-century writings of Pseudo-Dionysius the Areopagite — The Mystical Theology and The Divine Names — which set the vocabulary that Eriugena, the Rhineland mystics, and the anonymous fourteenth-century English Cloud of Unknowing later inherited.
-Meister Eckhart is the figure on whom the line most clearly converges in the Latin West: his distinction between God (the named, knowable divine) and Godhead (Gottheit, the unnameable ground from which God himself proceeds) is the Christian apophatic claim in its most precise form.
-John of the Cross's dark night of the soul and the Cloud extend the same vocabulary in different registers — devotional and instructional respectively.
-Jonathan Pageau reads from the Eastern Orthodox inheritance of the same current, where the theologia of the Cappadocian Fathers preserved the negative way as the highest of the three theological stages.
+The earliest extant Christian articulation is in the late-fifth-century writings of Pseudo-Dionysius the Areopagite.
+The Mystical Theology and The Divine Names set the vocabulary that Eriugena, the Rhineland mystics, and the anonymous fourteenth-century English Cloud of Unknowing later inherited.
+Meister Eckhart§ is the figure on whom the line most clearly converges in the Latin West.
+His distinction between God (the named, knowable divine) and Godhead (Gottheit, the unnameable ground from which God proceeds) is the Christian apophatic claim in its most precise form.
+John of the Cross's dark night of the soul and the Cloud extend the same vocabulary in different registers: devotional and instructional respectively.
+Jonathan Pageau↗ draws on the Eastern Orthodox inheritance, where the theologia of the Cappadocian Fathers preserved the negative way as the highest of the three theological stages.

 Other traditions, same move